Tips to Deal with Your Spouse with EQ

 There are numerous ways in which this skill can be cultivated.

-Was he late getting home from work really because he was out with his friends?
-Or did he stay late to earn a bit extra to help the family finances?
+Was he really late getting home from work because he was out with his friends?
+Or did he stay late to earn a bit extra to help the family’s finances?
 Or was the traffic just bad?
-The first thought will only evoke feelings of anger, whereas the latter two will evoke those of compassion.
+The first thought will only evoke feelings of anger, whereas the latter two will evoke those feelings of compassion.

-• Pay attention to how your thoughts are linked to your emotions.
-Don’t give power to the negative thoughts that feed negative behaviors.
+Pay attention to how your thoughts are linked to your emotions.
+Don’t give power to the negative thoughts that feed negative behaviours.

 Practice having positive thoughts that produce positive emotions.

 Do you notice your heart racing before you get angry?
-This is a sign to do something about the anger before you react using what might likely be an irrational behavior.
+This is a sign to do something about the anger before you react with what might be an “irrational behaviour”.

-These practices counter negative physiological responses creating a physiological calmness, that will result in calmer behavior.
+These practises counter negative physiological responses, creating a physiological calmness that will result in calmer behaviour.

-When your head is clear, before the meeting or conversation, find solutions to intelligently deal with the issue rather than respond irrationally in the moment when emotions are heightened and arousal is high.
+When your head is clear, before the meeting or conversation, find solutions to intelligently deal with the issue rather than responding irrationally in the moment when emotions are heightened and arousal is high.

 Techniques such as breathing exercises or walking away can be helpful here.

-• Stop talking and just listen in an argument.
-It gives you space to think before responding irrationally and allows your spouse to feel listened to and calms their own emotions too.
+Stop talking and just listen in an argument.
+It gives you space to think before responding irrationally, allows your spouse to feel listened to, and calms their own emotions too.

-This way, a more productive conversation can be heard with more conducive solutions.
+This way, a more productive conversation can be had with more conducive solutions.

 This provides your spouse with information on your feelings rather than blaming them.

-Placing the responsibility of your emotions on your spouse can evoke feelings of guilt and the perception of manipulation.
+Placing the responsibility for your emotions on your spouse can evoke feelings of guilt and the perception of manipulation.

-If you do, then fulfilling this need will take priority before nurturing love in the marriage, as you will come to need them rather than love them.
+If you do, then fulfilling this need will take priority over nurturing love in the marriage, as you will come to need them rather than love them.

-You can gain the know-how to practice emotional intelligence and nurture a strong, healthy marriage.
+You can gain the know-how to practise emotional intelligence and nurture a strong, healthy marriage.

 Manage your emotions and be sensitive to your spouse’s.
 Respond to them in ways that make you both feel good.